kienerj/pycdxml/README.md

 ## Installation

-Currently there is no official release or stable version.
+Currently, there is no official release or stable version.
 The suggested approach to try it out is to create a new conda environment from an environment.yml:

 ```yaml
 name: pycdxml